OutSystems/docs-howtos/src/development/data-grid/intro.md

 ---
 tags: runtime-reactiveweb;
-summary: View, explore, and edit large amounts of data in a familiar spreadsheet interface with the OutSystems Data Grid component for Reactive Web apps.
+summary: OutSystems 11 (O11) features the Data Grid component for efficient data manipulation with sorting and virtual scrolling.
 guid: 7a4ea179-b360-4220-a0fc-627a6c751564
 locale: en-us
 app_type: reactive web apps